What is the Koorie Pre-School Assistant (KPSA) program?

 Who is eligible?

-The Koori Preschool Assistant Program:
+The Koorie Preschool Assistant (KPSA):

-- advocates for families and their preschool
+- advocates for families

 - liaises with health and welfare agencies to support outcomes for children

 - maintains working relationships with educational services

 - liaises with early childhood educators and professionals

 - provides ongoing support to families so that they can access and participate in mainstream kindergarten programs

 - ensures cultural connection, safety, and wellbeing for Aboriginal and Torres Strait Islander children.

 If you’re a community member with a child who is eligible for kindergarten, the KPSA can support you with finding a suitable kindergarten service and with enrolling into a kindergarten program.